Aeolian harp: Literature

 The Aeolian harp has a long history of being associated with the numinous, perhaps for its vibrant timbres that produce an ethereal sound.
 Homer relates that Hermes invented the lyre from dried sinews stretched over a tortoise shell.
 It was able to be played by the wind.
 The same is said of the lyre of King David, which was played by a wind sent from God.

 Aeolian harps have been featured and mentioned in a number of poems.
 These include at least four Romantic-era poems: "The Eolian Harp" and "Dejection, an Ode", both by Samuel Taylor Coleridge, and "Mutability" and "Ode to the West Wind" by Percy Bysshe Shelley.
 The former of these two appears alongside his essay "A Defence of Poetry".
 Henry David Thoreau also wrote a poem called "Rumors from an Aeolian Harp", which he included in the "Monday" chapter of his first book, A Week on the Concord and Merrimack Rivers.

 Aeolian harps have also been mentioned in several novels.
-These include George Eliot's Middlemarch (1871-2), Thomas Hardy's The Trumpet-Major (1880) and The Mayor of Casterbridge (1886), Vladimir Nabokov's Lolita (1955), and Lawrence Durell's novel "Clea" (fourth book of the Alexandrian Quartet) (1960).
+These include Herman Melville's White-Jacket (1850), George Eliot's Middlemarch (1871–72), Thomas Hardy's The Trumpet-Major (1880) and The Mayor of Casterbridge (1886), and Vladimir Nabokov's Lolita (1955).
 James Joyce had a short section "O, Harp Eolian!" in the Aeolus chapter of Ulysses (1922).
 More recently, an Aeolian harp was also featured in Ian Fleming's 1964 children's novel Chitty-Chitty-Bang-Bang to make a cave seem haunted.
 In William Heinesen's novel The Lost Musicians (1950), set in Tórshavn, character Kornelius Isaksen takes his three sons to a little church where, in the tower, they sit listening to the "capriciously varying sounds of an Aeolian harp", which leads the boys into a lifelong passion for music.
 El arpa eólica (The Aeolian Harp) is an alternate history novelette written by Óscar Esquivias.
 It was originally published in 2011 by Fábulas de Albión.
 The novelette depicts the life of Berlioz as a young student in Paris.

 Music

 Imitations of the Aeolian harp have been present in classical music since at least the early nineteenth century.
 Builders of pipe organs have included stops intended to imitate the sound and timbre of the Aeolian harp.
 German builders were the first to include such a stop from the 1820s.
-The organ stop labeled ‘aeolian harp’ is not a harp – it does not use a vibrating string – it is simply a rank of low air pressure pipes, voiced to imitate the sound of the real aeolian harp.
-It is, therefore, classified as a "string" stop.
-The ‘aeolian’ stops are among the softest found on pipe organs.
+The organ stop labeled "aeolian harp" is not a harp – it does not use a vibrating string – it is simply a rank of low-air-pressure pipes, voiced to imitate the sound of the real aeolian harp.
+It is, therefore, classified as a string stop.
+The "aeolian" stops are among the softest found on pipe organs.